How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 The Lares trek is a less strenuous trail than the iconic Machu Picchu, and off the beaten track.

-It also gives you a chance to interact with local Andean communities, since you will hike through some local villages, and take a bath in hot springs, besides still enjoying sweeping views of the Andean peaks and green valleys.
+It also gives you a chance to interact with local Andean communities, as you will hike through some local villages and take a dip in hot springs, while still enjoying sweeping views of the Andean peaks and lush green valleys.

-It is the most cultural trek of all.
+It is the most culturally rich trek of all.

 The Lares trail begins near the town of Lares, 40 miles north of Cusco and 35 miles southeast of Machu Picchu, and continues through the Lares Valley, east of the Urubamba mountain range, still part of the Sacred Valley.